We offer evening and weekend appointments

 About Hey Fella

-We are changing how gay men access healthcare
+We are changing how the LGBTQIA+ community accesses healthcare

-Gone are the days waiting to get into a GP and wasting time going into the clinic only to have a awkward conversion with a doctor like "What's PrEP?"!!
-Using technology we are creating a new health care platform for gay men to access health care anywhere in Australia.
+Gone are the days of waiting to get into a GP and wasting time going into the clinic only to have an awkward conversation with a doctor like "What's PrEP?"!!
+Using technology, we are creating a new healthcare platform for the LGBTQIA+ community to access care anywhere in Australia.

 Have a question?
 Ask us via live chat